dokryconn/Dokters-Prescription/README.md

   - This .AHK script is included for customizing the **Dokter's Prescription** script to meet your desired preferences.

 _[Go to the **Customizing Scripts** section](#customizing-scripts) below for more info on this._

- **The "Dok’s Rx Guide.xls" spreadsheet**
-  - Includes a full list of default script functions and includes additional workbook tabs for referencing native hotkeys for a few additional programs.

 - **The "App Launch Shortcuts" folder**
   - Used for storing created program shortcut files for launching/toggling apps that were installed by Microsoft Store.